Codecademy/docs/content/java/concepts/javabeans/javabeans.md

 ---
 Title: 'JavaBeans'
-Description: 'JavaBeans are a class definitions following a set of paticular conventions.
-They are not tied to any Java famework so any Java program can use them.'
+Description: 'JavaBeans are a class definitions following a set of particular conventions.
+They are not tied to any Java framework so any Java program can use them.'
 Subjects:
   - 'Computer Science'
 Tags: